-Total expenses exceeded revenues, decreasing net position by \$483,725 during the current fiscal year.
+Total revenues exceeded expenses, increasing net position by \$377,148 during the current fiscal year.

-The cost of all governmental activities this year was \$2,675,913.
+The cost of all governmental activities this year was \$1,824,890.

-- Some of the cost was paid by the users of the Prairie Creek Community School's programs (\$116,074). - The federal and state governments subsidized certain programs with restricted grants (\$703,341). - The remainder of the School's costs was primarily paid for by unrestricted state aid.
+- Some of the cost was paid by the users of the Prairie Creek Community School's programs (\$113,493). - The federal and state governments subsidized certain programs with restricted grants (\$708,382). - The remainder of the School's costs was primarily paid for by unrestricted state aid.

-All governmental funds includes not only funds received for the general operation of the School, which are used for classroom instruction, but also includes resources from the entrepreneurial-type funds of Food Service and Community Service.
+All governmental funds includes not only funds received for the general operation of the School, which are used for classroom instruction, but also includes resources from the special revenue funds of Food Service and Community Service.
 Funding for the general operation of the School is controlled by the state and the School does not have the latitude to allocate money received in Food Service or Community Service to enhance classroom instruction resources.
 The School cannot take funds from these restricted areas and use the funds to hire teachers to enhance instruction.

+Table A-3

-Table A-3 Program Expenses and Net Cost of Services
+Program Expenses and Net Cost of Services